baado/river-framework-demo/README.md

 # river-framework-demo
-Demos for the [River Framework](https://github.com/mariosotil/river-framework) project
+Demos for the River Framework project, an Object Document Mapper Framework written in Java.
+You can check its [website](http://www.riverframework.org/) ot its GitHub [repository](https://github.com/mariosotil/river-framework).

 #### Address Book